2020 W Master St 02-13-2015 Render10.jpg

 Reduce greenhouse gas emissions and other pollutants caused by the inefficient use of energy; and

 Make it easy for consumers to identify and purchase energy-efficient products that offer savings on energy bills without sacrificing performance, features, and comfort.

 Substantial renovation of 2020 W Master.

 2-A series of building surveys and measurements then redrawn in Archicad BIM software.

 4- Selective demolition of interior.

-5- Reveal shell of building.
+5- Reveal shell of the building.
 Further analysis and determine structural repairs where required

 6-Develop and implement construction schedule.

-The substantial renovation of 2022 W Master using 2020 plan as a blueprint.
+The substantial renovation of 2022 W Master using the 2020 plan as a blueprint.